TPolzer/Carnifex/README.md

-# Carnifex
+# Scory McScoreFace

-Carnifex is a software package to display a live scoreboard for ICPC style contests (with domjudge).
+Scory McScoreFace is a software package to display a live scoreboard for ICPC style contests (with domjudge).
 It consists of two parts: The server regularly polls all relevant information from domjudge and puts them together in a subscribable network feed.
 The clients watch this feed and produce a nice anmiated scoreboard out of it.

 This software is unfinished, use at your own peril!